 Give me a piece of fishing equipment and I'll find a way to destroy or render it useless.
 Some of it can be caused by my indifference to money and other times I'm a clumsy oaf.
-When I started fishing, I was a cheapskate.
+When I started fishing, I was a cheapskate and that was more by design.
 I bought the cheapest equipment money could buy.
-That was back in the days when I valued beer and women more than fishing.
-Once I started earning more money, still had a hard time shedding the cheapskate mentality.
-But then I realized I was spending more money in constantly buying equipment.
+As a college student, I valued beer and women more than fishing.
+Once I started earning more money, I started buying better equipment and I was always on top on the latest trends.
 But even expensive stuff still hasn't been able to withstand the rigors of my abuse.
 It seems every time I write about equipment, I've had to replace something and here's the latest installment.

 Simms RiverTek BOA boots